determined-ai/works-with-determined/pachyderm-kserve/README.md

 7. Connects to the K8s cluster and creates the InferenceService.
 If the pipeline runs for the first time, it will create a brand new InferenceService.
 If an older version of the InferenceService already exists, it will do a rolling update of the InferenceService using the updated model.
 8. Waits for the InferenceService to be available and provides the URL.

+You can find the deployment pipeline defined in `deployment-pipeline.json`, available in this repo.
+You will need to refer to the S3 bucket you want to use for saving inference models as `--cloud-model-bucket` value in `stdin`.

 Apply `deployment-pipeline.json` file.

 ```bash